replikativ/konserve/doc/strict-directory-sync.md

 The candidate release compiles the Windows binding with `javac --release 22`.
 Unix JVMs below 22 can still load the Clojure namespaces without loading that class.
-A Windows JVM below 22 fails explicitly; the supported Windows JVM floor must be agreed before merging.
+Windows file stores require JDK 22+; a Windows JVM below 22 fails explicitly instead of silently weakening persistence.
 GraalVM 25 Windows/x64 is the native test target;
 older Native Image toolchains are not qualified by this increment.

 Run JVMs with `--enable-native-access=ALL-UNNAMED`.
 The jar includes the native